-If the drilling cycle is restarted with the BLOCK RESTART condition in effect, then there are three partial blocks in this cycle.
+If the drilling cycle is restarted with the BLOCK RESTART then there are three partial blocks in this cycle.

 1st partial block: The tool is moving to a position in the selected plane.
 The start position in this partial block is: X=50, Y=20, Z=10.